 Stretching before a sporting event is a controversial topic amongst athletes and sports science experts.
 Some experts advocate it.
 Others claim that it causes more harm than good.
 Putting aside the various types of stretches that one can do, should one stretch or warm-up before a sporting event?
 The short answer is always warm-up, but stretch selectively depending on the sport you play and your body’s limits.

 We should always warm-up before a sporting event.
 There is no ambiguity on this.
 Warming up helps prepare the muscles and joints for the dynamic activity to follow.
 If unprepared, the muscles and joints are prone to injury such as hamstring tears in sprinters.

 Warm-up doesn’t mean stretching

-On the other hand, those who advocate ‘stretching’ do not see any conclusive evidence that suggest it loosens joints excessively or that significant muscle power is lost.
+On the other hand, those who advocate stretching do not see any conclusive evidence that suggests it loosens joints excessively or that significant muscle power is lost.

 These two reasons are only applicable where explosive power is required by the sport.
 Sports that fall into this category include track & field event such as sprinting, javelin, weight-lifting and golf.
 (See chart).

 It also matters which body part you are stretching.
-In the 100m sprint, stretching your wrist for 100m sprint event is not a concern but over-stretching your hamstring is.
+In the 100m sprint, stretching your wrist for 100m sprint event is not a concern but doing so for your hamstring is.
 For tennis, over-stretching your playing wrist is a concern but not for your non-playing wrist.

-To gather evidence conclusively either way, to stretch or not to stretch is difficult.
-Each person reacts differently to varying amounts of stretching in terms of how long you hold the stretch for, how far do you stretch and the number of sets you do.
+To gather evidence conclusively either way to stretch or not to is difficult.
+Each person reacts differently to varying amounts of stretching in terms of how long you hold it for, how far you do it, and the number of sets you do.
 What is enough for someone may be excessive or insufficient for someone else.